sheikhmishar/localhost-tunnel/README.md

+# PROJECT LOCALHOST-TUNNEL

 ## Introduction
-#### A simple web app to make local http server live on the internet without installing any tool on the client side
+### A simple web app to make local http server live on the internet without installing any tool on the client side

 ## Features:
-1. Make any HTTP request and get response as one would do in local server
+1. Make any HTTP/S request and get response as one would do in local server
 2. No hastle of installing third party tool
 3. Very simple to use.
 Open the web page and type your running server's HTTP port
 4. On screen real time log viewer